brooke2384/interview-test-04-2025/docs/instructions/QA.md

 Next, clone the forked repository to your local machine.

+> [!NOTE]
+> If you are unfamiliar with forking/cloning git repositories, you can download
+> the repository as a zip archive.
+To do so, visit `https://github.com/KMBAL/interview-test-04-2025`,
+> select the "Code" dropdown, and then select "Download ZIP".

 ## Requirements

 Please choose one of the following test cases to implement.